-If you’re an Infusionsoft customer and completed the initial set-up process, including the branding center, your next step will likely be using the campaign builder.
-Infusionsoft’s campaign builder is a drag-and-drop interface where you can build a marketing and sales process, including landing pages and e-mails, among other marketing assets.
-Setting up a campaign in Infusionsoft is a fairly straightforward process requiring just a few of steps with impactful payoffs.
+If you’re an Infusionsoft by Keap customer and completed the initial set-up process, including the branding center, your next step will likely be using the campaign builder.
+Infusionsoft by Keap's campaign builder is a drag-and-drop interface where you can build a marketing and sales process, including landing pages and e-mails, among other marketing assets.
+Setting up a campaign in Infusionsoft by Keap is a fairly straightforward process requiring just a few of steps with impactful payoffs.

 Consider mapping out your campaigns ahead of time and creating your email content prior to adding it to the campaign.
 Another good idea is to revisit and edit your copy a few times before adding it to your campaign.
 Ideally, your email copy should be short and to-the-point, but conversational in tone.